-You can find further information on the Citizens Advice’s website.
+You can find further information on the Citizens Advice website.

 There are many reasons to quit your job without having another one lined up.
 However, there are also times when it makes sense to reconsider this.
-You might have worked for an extended period without taking any holidays, or you might have experienced a minor dispute at work that upset you.
+Perhaps you have worked for an extended period without taking any holidays or you have experienced a minor dispute at work that upset you.

 Talking to your manager about your concerns is a great way to tackle emotional stress and improve your mental health in the workplace.
-We have put together a list of helpful organisations that can support you:
+Here are some helpful organisations that can support you:

-If you have established that choosing a new career is the right thing for you, you can visit our websites’ resources to understand what you should be taking into account when changing jobs.
+If you have established that choosing a new career is the right thing for you, visit the Refreshing a Career jobs board for all the latest opportunities in your area.
+When changing jobs, our resources will help you understand what you should be taking into account.